RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 AI-powered video meetings (100 participants) |

-Advanced
+RingEX Advanced plan

 But the Advanced plan doesn’t offer unlimited storage for files, messaging, and recordings.
-Plus, many of its most advanced features require extras and add-ons to maximize their value.
+Plus, many of its advanced features require add-ons to maximize their value.
 For example, there’s no way to join third-party video meetings in a conference room without purchasing the Rooms add-on ($49 per room per month).

 Key features | What’s missing |